Rea-lity-Tech/MavenToPKGBUILD/README.md

 # MavenToPKGBUILD
 Create packages for Arch linux (AUR) for Maven dependencies.

-The packages are installed in `/usr/share/java`, as it is recommanded in the PKGBUILD for [java guide](https://wiki.archlinux.org/index.php/Java_package_guidelines).
+The packages are installed in `/usr/share/java`, as it is recommended in the PKGBUILD for [java guide](https://wiki.archlinux.org/index.php/Java_package_guidelines).
 For now and in the future I try to stick to the official guidelines.

+This is a first implementation to manage dependencies for java programs that share jar files.
+The goal is to distribute java programs and its dependencies separated in a clean way.
+However the current risk is that we have to create dozens or hundreds of packages for large projects.

+Please do not submit the generated PKGBUILDs to the ArchLinux repository without filling out all the required informations.

 ## How to use